-After more than twenty-five years, and the development of hundreds of courses, the American Cultures (AC) requirement has become a staple of the undergraduate experience at UC Berkeley, fundamentally changing and challenging the undergraduate curriculum to better present the diversity of the American experience.
+After nearly 30 years, and the development of hundreds of courses, the American Cultures (AC) requirement has become a staple of the undergraduate experience at UC Berkeley, fundamentally changing and challenging the undergraduate curriculum to better present the diversity of the American experience.

 Today, thanks to the support of the Division of Undergraduate Education and Equity & Inclusion, and our partnership with the Public Service Center, the AC Center offers courses in more than 49 departments and programs and supports a multitude of opportunities for faculty and student work.
 Below are some opportunities the AC Center offers in our work with students, faculty, staff and community organizations.

 Fought for throughout the latter half of the 1980s, agreed upon by campus faculty in 1989, and the first courses launched in 1991, Ling-chi Wang, emeritus professor of Asian American Studies, called the American Cultures (AC) requirement “one of the most important curriculum-reform projects in the history of this campus.
 American Cultures challenges each discipline to raise questions that they had never raised before, and in the process, they have uncovered unknown aspects of their own disciplines.”
 Read More.

 The American Cultures Engaged Scholarship (ACES) Program

 The ACES Program supports faculty in incorporating community-based learning opportunities into a new or existing AC course, by intertwining opportunities with community organizations and the AC curriculum.
 Learn more on our ACES page.